 JVM metrics can be obtained in different ways.
 There are several free tools available including JConsole, JVisualVM, etc. that provide insights into JVM performance.
 If you want continuous and proactive monitoring of the JVM, you will need to deploy a comprehensive monitoring solution that includes AIOps capabilities, will alert on anomalous behavior, will store historical metrics in a database and perform trend analysis and so on. eG Enterprise is one of the popular JVM monitoring tools in the market.

 There are dozens of JVM monitoring tools available and the best tool depends on your requirements.
-A free tool might give you an instant snapshot of the resource usage of your JVM, but it might not be able to constantly monitor and send alerts if thresholds are breached.
+A free JVM monitoring tool might give you an instant snapshot of the resource usage of your JVM, but it might not be able to constantly monitor and send alerts if thresholds are breached.
 A more comprehensive Java application monitoring tool like eG Enterprise can monitor your entire Java application stack (JVM, application server and application code) as well as the underlying IT infrastructure to help you quickly pin-point the root-cause of an application slowdown.